Yubico/yubikit-ios/README.md

 }];
 ```

-Before starting the key session, the application should verify if the iOS version is supported by the library by looking at the `supportsMFIAccessoryKey` property on `YubiKitDeviceCapabilities`
+Before initiating the accessory connection, the application should verify that the device running the app supports connecting to the YubiKey over the Lightning port.
+This can be done by looking at the `supportsMFIAccessoryKey` property on `YubiKitDeviceCapabilities`.

-Before calling the APIs for NFC, it is recommended to check for the capabilities of the OS/Device.
-If the device or the OS does not support a capability **the library will fire an assertion** in debug builds when calling a method without having the required capability.
-YubiKit provides a handy utility class to check for these capabilities: `YubiKitDeviceCapabilities`:
+The same goes for the NFC connection and similar to the accessory connection the  `YubiKitDeviceCapabilities` has a property `supportsISO7816NFCTags` that indicates wether the device supports connecting to the YubiKey over NFC.

 ##### Swift